charbonnierg/natsmagic/README.md

 > Note: In order for two servers to be allowed to connect, a route entry must be created for both servers, else TLS handshake will fail.

+## Mutual TLS for Gateway routes

+Just like for cluster mode, mTLS is enabled for gateway routes if at least one domain is configured.